Updated on by Daniel Twigg

 Adding an orchestration layer to your API gives you many benefits, including:

 Not all data requests are sent or received in a standard format.
 This can be true for both the client and the backend.
 Either may require data responses to be sent in a particular format, requiring data transformation to allow both client and server to communicate in a common call format.

 The orchestration layer can step in to ensure payloads are correctly formatted using its transformation abilities.

 Management Runtime Layer

 By treating each part of your application as a series of microservices the orchestration layer can step in before requests reach your API backend.
-This provides many advantages when it comes to security (runtime policies checking for malicious code threats), ensuring protocols are standardised, data validation and error handling/logging.
+This provides many advantages when it comes to security (runtime policies checking for malicious code threats).
+As a result, protocols are standardised, data validation and error handling/logging.

 Integrating Legacy Systems

 Mixing of API types, such as REST and SOAP, can lead to major headaches when trying to use multiple APIs together.
-In steps the orchestration layer to normalise the data structures, managing the flow of data letting you communicate with the most neglected APIs and microservices.
+In steps, the orchestration layer normalises the data structures.
+This manages the flow of data and lets you communicate with the most neglected APIs and microservices.

-The orchestration layer can be used to handle the OAuth flow between microservices, allowing for use of role based permissioning systems.
+The orchestration layer can be used to handle the OAuth flow between microservices, allowing for use of role-based permissions systems.
 This allows you to make only selected data accessible to selected users who fall into a given role.